Jada68/DOT-Parking-Regulations/README.md

 <details>

-<summary>Question from our Open Data Week 2024 presentation</summary>
+<summary>Question from our Open Data Week 2024 presentation, 20 March 2024</summary>

 ### Would love to be able to download these clean layers directly from the web app, if possible :)

 We can add a download option on our list of things to do.
-However, it might not be necessary since we may decide to upload this data (as is) to open data.
+However, it might not be necessary since we may decide to upload this data (as is, since it needs A LOT of work, but will get better with time) to Open Data.
 If that is the case, then you can access the data using the SODA api provided.

 ### Are you able to share contact info?

 Sure!
 You can reach Jada at Jada.Macharie96@myhunter.cuny.edu, and Maddalena at mromano1@dot.nyc.gov

 ### I’m curious what the front end is built on?
+Was there a specific design choice that led to you using the Esri JS API vs Experience Builder or similar?
+Looking back, would you have chosen any different tools or techniques?

 We used as many open source tools as possible for this build--QGIS for spatial dataset exploration, PostGreSQL for the data engineering, and Python for the coding.
 For the front end, we went with ESRI's Javascript API because it was easier.
 As a student, Jada was able to create a developer account on ArcGIS Online and use the api.
-However, the rontend could easily have been built with Open Layers or React.js with a basemap from Carto or Mapbox.
+Unlike using Experience Builder (which is available with a developer account), the api allows you to customize your interface with both ESRI widgets and bespoke code.
+However, the frontend could easily have been built with Open Layers or React.js with a basemap from Carto or Mapbox--in the end, they all use HTML, CSS, and Javascript.

 ### Do you anticipate publishing these parking regulations line features on OpenData?